habbas11/gpa_calculator/README.md

 ## More... 😎

-This project is uses Hive as a database, with some other cool Flutter packages.
+This project uses Hive as a database, with some other cool Flutter packages.

 Here are some snapshots: